 The Foundation annually reviews the property and equipment records for impairment of value and records any adjustments necessary to reflect material impacts in value.

-(f) Programmatic Investment (Losses) Income, Net
+(f) Programmatic Investment Losses, Net

-Programmatic investment income, net is comprised of net realized and unrealized gains and losses on PRIs and interest income.
+Programmatic investment losses, net is comprised of net realized and unrealized gains and losses on PRIs and interest income.

 (g) Grant Expense